gshanemiller/reinvent/doc/kv_rpc_design.md

 This ordering is *partial* not *total*.
 That means that not all client requests `e0, e1` can be ordered as `e0<e1` or `e1<e0` by linearizability in the server.
 For example, events going to different servers are not (generally) linearizability unless 2PC (two phase commit) is in effect. `e0 <_H e0` is not defined.
 H is irreflexive.

 The server must interleave all concurrent read/write requests *as if there was only one client* who sent all requests for all clients in *some sequential order*, and the server processed them in that same order.
 The issue **isn't** the per-client sequential order.
 It's true `A, B, C` send their requests in an order each according to their own preference.
-But no client can demand a global sequential order at the server for other clients.
+But no client can demand a global sequential order at the server for itself *and* other clients.
 All clients race to the server with work.
 The server determines what's done first.

-Granted we usually expect a client's `e0` at 9AM to be processed before its `e1` at 10PM.
-We don't expect the server to reorder client requests.
-Note network congestion in which `e0` sent at 9AM was actually delivered to the server after `e1` at 10PM is not in scope for linearizability.
-If `e0, e1` are bonafide events from the same client, they were delivered out of order.
-Packet flow and/or congestion control will deal with this problem before the server attempts to run them.
+Granted, we usually expect a client's `e0` at 9AM to be processed before its `e1` at 10PM.
+We don't expect the server to coarsely reorder client requests.

 In any case the problem space is mainly those events which overlap in time in the server.
 And that happens when the server wants to increase throughput by running events in parallel.
-The counter example violates linearizability because the response for `W(0) C` came before the request for `R(1) B` so B should have read 0 not 1.
+The counter example violates linearizability because the response for `W(0) C` (t4 in the diagram below) came before the request for `R(1) B` (t6) so B should have read 0 not 1.

-This nifty definition however elides one important detail.
+This definition however elides one important detail.
 The following diagram reproduces the valid case above with an asterisk `*` indicating *linearizability points*.
 Asterisks show the point in time at which the write (read) is logically and atomically complete:

 ```
      W(0)  A               R(1) A              W(0) C